 Arncott MotoX Inquiry Decision Notice

 We have been asked a number of times for information regarding the inquiry decision on Arncott MotoX.
-Please click here for details and / or check out the Motox folder in the "Library" section.
+Please click here for details and / or check out the Motox folder in the Library section.

 Woodpiece Road Car Park construction

-The village hall is desperately looking for new members to fill several positions.
 If you'd like to help, please contact us here.

 Don't forget to make use of the shop in Arncott.
 Village shops are dying out as they struggle to compete against the supermarkets.
 Use it or lose it!
 There are loads of offers available there and as Tom once said to me, "If you can't find it, ask me and I'll find it.
 If I haven't got it, I'll get it".
 Can't say fairer than that!!
 If you want to contact the shop, then call 01869 388223 and speak to them.
 Here is their hygiene rating from the Scores on the Doors website in case you were wondering.